Beanthief/PurePlay-Anti-Cheat/docs/CONFIG.md

 - **recordBind**
   *Type:* String
-  *Description:* This bind will toggle data collection.
+  *Description:* This bind toggle data collection when held.
 Can be any feature of any device.
   Note: This bind must not be included in any whitelists and cannot be the `killKey`.

 - **killKey**